Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - The shield becomes a viable weapon when used to bash.
 A shield with 2+ Bulk now has 4 base damage; a shield with 1 Bulk has 3 base damage; a Light shield has 2 base damage.
 The weapon Quality of its shield bash is equal to its Quality +1.
 Its rollover cap is also treated as that of a normal weapon's.
           - 50 + 1/2 base value
         * - Reflective
-          - The shield can parry spells (and other spell-like attacks) and grants its bearer a single reroll when parrying spells or making an opposed Savvy check to resist a magical effect.
+          - The shield can parry spells (and other spell-like attacks) and grants its bearer a single reroll when parrying spells or making an opposed Insight check to resist a magical effect.
           - 50 + 1/2 base value

 Shield Upgrades